 Ottis Toole, a drifter and convicted pedophile, confessed twice, recanted twice and died in prison.

-One-year retrospective: One year ago today, in a rare second post for the day, I also reported the breaking news that Ottis Toole, a serial killer who died more than a decade ago, had been identified by Florida police as the person who likely decapitated the 6-year-old son of “America’s Most Wanted” host John Walsh in 1981.
+One-year retrospective: One year ago today, in a rare second post for the day, I also reported breaking news that Ottis Toole, a serial killer who died more than a decade ago, had been identified by Florida police as the person who likely decapitated the 6-year-old son of “America’s Most Wanted” host John Walsh in 1981.
 The announcement brought to a close a case that has haunted the Walsh family for more than two decades, launched the television show about the nation’s most notorious criminals, and inspired changes in how authorities search for missing children.

 You must be logged in to post a comment.